 No-one should be injured or made ill through their work.

 2017 was our 60th anniversary.
 You can read about how we are celebrating this momentous milestone here.

 We keep people as safe and healthy as possible in their work through education and practical guidance.

-The British Safety Council is dedicated to making sure no-one is injured or made ill at work.
+The British Safety Council is dedicated to making sure no-one is injured or made ill through their work.

 Our role is to help you achieve the very highest Health and Safety standards required by law, to protect your bottom line and your staff.
 We achieve this by teaching the right courses to the people who need them.
 We learn from our global network of health and safety professionals.